-Netlist provides high-performance solid state drives and modular memory solutions to enterprise customers in diverse industries.
+Netlist provides high-performance solid-state drives and modular memory solutions to enterprise customers in diverse industries.
 Our NVMe SSDs in various capacities and form factors and the line of custom and specialty memory products bring industry-leading performance to server and storage appliance customers and cloud service providers.
 Netlist licenses its portfolio of intellectual property including patents, in server memory, hybrid memory and storage class memory, to companies that implement Netlist's technology.

-During the first quarter of 2022, we recorded net sales of \$50.2 million, gross margin of \$3.4 million and net loss of \$5.9 million.
+During the second quarter of 2022, we recorded net sales of \$5.4 million, gross profit of \$4.7 million and net loss of \$5.0 million.
 We have historically financed our operations primarily with proceeds from issuances of equity and debt securities and cash receipts from revenues.
 We have also funded our operations with a revolving line of credit and term loans under a bank credit facility.
 See "Recent Developments" and "Liquidity and Capital Resources" below for more information.